MobMonRob/SC3510_80/README.md

 The configurations could be set up using the -ethtool- tool command through the terminal.

 The _3D_Scanner_ directory include a soruce file and its dependencies to operate the SC3D and generate .pcd file of each scan.
 The _3D_icp_ directory aligns two clouds together.
-More details about the functionality and instructions are included in the README.txt file of each directory respectively.
+More details about the functionality and instructions are included in the README.md file of each directory respectively.